JimHinson/JimHinson/README.md

 --- We walk away with an outline of what code will look like, what a test plan will look like, and confidence that we're on target to satisify the needs of the business
 -- During the coding phase, we outline as much, or as little, of a test plan as we need

-- I'm also working on
--- Leading testers by example
--- Mentoring testers
 - 🌱 I’m currently learning
+-- Kubernetes
+-- Cloud testing
 -- More about the Cypress framework every day
 -- Functional programming with Javascript and Typescript
 -- Java and Selenium
 - 💬 Ask me about
--- Shift Left
+-- Shift Left: Building in quality from the beginning
--- Shift Right
+-- Shift Right: Testing in production
 -- Test automation best practices
 -- Cypress testing best practices
 -- Full stack test automation